KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/webpack_basic.md

 1. First, we need to install **Webpack**.
 Instead of installing it globally [like we did with **Browserify**], we're going to install it to our project.
 In your CLI, type: `npm install webpack@3.11.0 --save-dev` <i class="fa fa-share fa-rotate-180"></i>.

   {% hint style='tip' %}
 This installs a specific version of the **Webpack** package and adds it to your _package.json_ in the `devDependencies` section.
-We install it as a dev dependency since we only want to use the package for the development of our project and we won't be including **Webpack** with our application in production.
+We install it as a dev dependency since we only want to use the package for the development of our project, and we won't be including **Webpack** with our application in production.

 You can install either **Browserify** or **Webpack** globally [with `-g` flag or locally to the project].
 We're installing **Webpack** to our project to illustrate the difference.
   {% endhint %}

 1. You can use **Webpack** similarly to the way we used **Browserify**.
 Delete the _bundle.js_ file from your project and in your CLI type `webpack index.js bundle.js` <i class="fa fa-share fa-rotate-180"></i>.

   What's that?
-You got an error? `'webpack' is not recognized as an internal or external command, operable program or batch file.`
+You got an error? `'webpack' is not recognized as an internal or external command, operable program or batch file.` Or simply `webpack: command not found`?

   Oh yea, that's because we installed **Webpack** locally.